 I was looking through my great list ‘o NES games when this one caught my eye.
 “Surely it’s not the Elite,” thought I. The BBC Micro original is a legend among space sims.
 How would you ever port it to the piddly old NES?
 But of course, it was done; otherwise this review wouldn’t be here.
 And though I suppose no one should be surprised that it fit on a cartridge (the original Elite took up just one 5 1/4″ floppy after all) it is a bit of a wonder that it runs on the NES, and runs so well.

-This actually works out, as I was planning to review Elite Plus for DOS, but still wanted to put in a few good words for the original.
-I now have the opportunity.
+It’s honestly impressive work, and makes you wonder why this never made release in the States.
 The NES port is completely authentic, right down to the 3-D vector graphics.
 Not a single planet seems to have been cut (though that’s hard to determine with all the places you can go), and the trading and piracy is still fully realized.

 To accomplish your dreams of galactic fame and fortune, you’ll spend all of your time in the cockpit of your ship; looking out over the stars, or over screens of information to plan your next move.
 You cannot purchase a new ship, such as a dedicated freighter or a more suited fighter.
 Therefore, you will always be limited by the small upgrades you can purchase for your existing ship.
 This has the effect of ensuring that you’ll never make that “one big score” and end up rolling in wealth.
 If you want to move your status from “Harmless” all the way up to “Elite,” you have to work hard for it.
 Being “stuck” with one modular ship also has the pleasant effect of ensuring that you never get boxed into one role.